Stamp Duty Land Tax Act 2015

 Overview

-This Stamp Duty Land Tax Bill amends how stamp duty is calculated on residential property transactions in the UK.
-The changes involve a revised method for determining the tax amount based on the property's price, impacting both individual transactions and those that are part of a series of linked transactions.
+This Stamp Duty Land Tax Bill changes how stamp duty is calculated on residential property transactions in the UK.
+The changes aim to simplify the calculation and potentially adjust the tax burden based on property value.

 Description